 Estate Planning Documents

-Eventually, everyone should consider having estate planning documents drafted.
+Eventually, everyone should have an estate plan.
+That includes having estate planning documents drafted.
 Here’s a list of documents you might consider:

 - Power of Attorney (for finances)

 - Healthcare Power of Attorney

 *A Trust gives you more control after you’ve passed.
 Depending on current laws, you might consider having a trust drafted.

 Several things can go wrong if you neglect your estate plan.
 Many don’t require fancy estate planning documents.
 Simple things like setting up your accounts jointly or using a transfer on death form can accomplish a lot.
 Estate planning documents can make up the difference, especially for health.
 No matter what you do, learn the estate planning basics.